 A nighttime view of Jerusalem and Israeli-occupied East Jerusalem, taken from the Mount of Olives.

-Acre, known locally as Akko, is located in a harbor of Haifa Bay on the coast of the Mediterranean; it is considered among the oldest continuously-inhabited settlements in the world.
-Acre is one of the holiest cities of the Baháʼí Faith and receives many pilgrim visitors.
-In 1750, Zahir al-Umar, the ruler of Acre, utilized the remnants of the Crusader walls as a foundation for defensive fortifications.
-Today, the reinforced sea walls remain mostly intact.
-Acre's Old City has been designated by UNESCO as a World Heritage Site.
+Acre, Israel -- known locally as Akko -- is located in a harbor of Haifa Bay on the Mediterranean coast and is considered to be among the oldest continuously-inhabited settlements in the world.
+Acre is one of the holiest cities of the Baháʼí faith and receives many pilgrims.
+In 1750, Zahir al-Umar, the ruler of Acre, used the remnants of Crusader-built walls as a foundation for defensive fortifications that are still mostly intact.

-Present-day Caesarea is located midway between Tel Aviv and Haifa on the coastal plain of the Mediterranean Sea.
-The ancient city, known as Caesarea Maritima, was built by Herod the Great about 25–13 B.C. as a major port.
-With no reliable source of fresh water, Herod commissioned a system of aqueducts (surviving section shown) to supply water from the springs of nearby Mount Carmel.
-With additions and repairs, the aqueducts delivered water for 1200 years, until canals were built.
-Today, Caesarea Maritima is a national park of the ancient city’s ruins, and one of Israel’s tourist attractions.
+Present-day Caesarea, Israel, is located midway between Tel Aviv and Haifa on the coastal plain of the Mediterranean Sea.
+Herod the Great built the city, then known as Caesarea Maritima, around 25-13 B.C. as a major port.
+With no reliable source of fresh water, Herod commissioned a system of aqueducts (surviving section shown) to supply water from nearby Mount Carmel.
+The aqueducts delivered water for 1,200 years, until canals were built.

-Founded in 1909, the city of Tel Aviv is located on the eastern coast of the Mediterranean Sea, to the immediate north of the walled port city of Jaffa.
-During the era of British rule in Palestine (1917-1948), it developed into a thriving urban center.
+Founded in 1909, the city of Tel Aviv, Israel, is located on the eastern coast of the Mediterranean Sea, to the immediate north of the walled port city of Jaffa.
+During British rule in Palestine (1917-1948), it developed into a thriving urban center.
 Its White City area, constructed between 1930 and 1950 and based on modern urban planning principles, has been designated a UNESCO World Heritage Site.